Artpop

-The release of Artpop was prefaced by a two-day album release party dubbed ArtRave.
-While the album received generally mixed reviews from music critics, it was included in several year-end lists and earned retrospective positive reviews by critics and publications since its release.
-It debuted atop on the US Billboard 200 with first-week sales of 258,000 copies, becoming Gaga's second consecutive number one record in the country.
-It also topped the charts in Austria, Croatia, Japan, Mexico, Scotland, and the United Kingdom, while charting within the top five in many countries, including Australia, Canada, France, Germany, Italy, New Zealand, Spain, and Switzerland.
-According to the International Federation of the Phonographic Industry (IFPI), Artpop was the ninth global best-selling album of 2013 with 2.3 million copies worldwide.
-Despite this, the album was considered by some as a commercial failure compared to Gaga's previous albums.
+The release of Artpop was preceded by a two-day album release party dubbed ArtRave.
+While the album received generally mixed reviews from music critics, it was included in multiple year-end lists and has since earned positive retrospective reviews from critics and publications.
+It topped the charts in Austria, Croatia, Japan, Mexico, Scotland, the United Kingdom, and the United States, while charting within the top five in Australia, Belgium, Canada, China, Denmark, Finland, France, Germany, Greece, Ireland, Italy, the Netherlands, New Zealand, Norway, Portugal, South Korea, Spain, and Switzerland.
+According to the International Federation of the Phonographic Industry (IFPI), Artpop was the ninth-best-selling album globally of 2013, with 2.3 million copies worldwide.

-"Applause" was released as the lead single from Artpop on August 12, 2013, and was a critical and commercial success, charting within the top ten in more than 20 countries worldwide, peaking at number four on the Billboard Hot 100 chart in the United States.
-The second single, "Do What U Want", was made available on October 21, reaching number 13 in the US.
-It was followed by promotional singles "Venus" and "Dope" shortly before the album's release.
-"G.U.Y." was the third and last single released from the album.
-Gaga promoted Artpop with several television appearances and performances, including her second Thanksgiving Day special.
+"Applause" was released as the lead single from Artpop on August 12, 2013.
+It was a critical and commercial success, charting within the top ten in more than 20 countries worldwide and peaking at number four on the Billboard Hot 100 chart in the United States.
+The second single, "Do What U Want", was released on October 21 and reached number 13 in the US.
+It was followed by the promotional singles "Venus" and "Dope" shortly before the album's release.
+"G.U.Y." was the third and final single released from the album.
+Gaga promoted Artpop with various television appearances and performances, including her second Thanksgiving Day special.
 After a short residency at Roseland Ballroom, she embarked on her fourth headlining concert tour, ArtRave: The Artpop Ball.